 - ✓ Retirement of two of the four units of San Juan Generating Station - ✓ Recovery of the costs of the two units that are currently in rates but have not yet been fully recovered - ✓ New power sources to replace the retiring units.
-At this time, the portion of replacement power being requested is existing, carbon-free nuclear from Palo Verde Nuclear Generating Station - ✓ Installation of nitrogenoxide reducing technology on the two units that remain open
+At this time, the portion of replacement power being requested is existing, carbon-free nuclear from Palo Verde Nuclear Generating Station - Restructured ownership of San Juan to allow PNM to keep its retired coal capacity to an estimated 340 megawatts. - ✓ Installation of nitrogenoxide reducing technology on the two units that remain open